HillmerCh/springboot-hypermedia-jenkins/README.md

-# Library SpringBoot - AWS Lambdas Functions
+# Library SpringBoot - Hypermedia

 This repository uses Java, SpringBoot to create an API Rest with Hypermedia Controls and documented with OpenAPI.
 The parts of software development (building, testing, and deploying) are automated using Jenkins.

 ## Key characteristics